cisagov/Malcolm/README.md

 * `malcolmnetsec/pcap-capture` (based on `debian:buster-slim`)
 * `malcolmnetsec/pcap-monitor` (based on `debian:buster-slim`)
 * `malcolmnetsec/pcap-zeek` (based on `debian:buster-slim`)

-Additionally, the command will pull from Docker Hub:

-* `docker.elastic.co/elasticsearch/elasticsearch-oss`

 ## <a name="Packager"></a>Pre-Packaged installation files